Slang For Meth | Nicknames & Street Names For Methamphetamine

 Street Names For Meth Mixed With Other Drugs

 Some people mix meth with other substances.
 Common street names for these mixtures include:

 - Biker Coffee (coffee laced with meth)

-- Croak or Shabu (meth and cocaine)
+- Croak (meth and crack cocaine)

 - Five Way (meth, heroin, cocaine, rohypnol, and alcohol)